 - line height

-Changing the above settings usually only takes a few minutes of work in CSS files .
+Changing the above parameters usually only takes a few minutes of work in CSS files.
 However, it has a significant impact on how readers perceive the text on a given web page.

-Therefore, make sure that the parameters I mentioned are chosen well enough for users to find your site convenient.
+Therefore, do your best to ensure that the parameters I mentioned are chosen well enough for users to find your site convenient.

 Is it even possible to quickly improve the usability of a website?

-All of the above questions do not take much time to implement (assuming, of course, that the web -the site is not overly complex and difficult to use from the back side).
+All of the above questions don't take much time to implement (assuming, of course, that the website isn't overly complex and difficult to use on the back side).

-However, they can make a big difference in how the site is perceived by users.
+However, they can significantly affect how the site is perceived by users.

-So I hope you find it helpful guide.
+So I hope you find this guide useful.